BalajiAI/Federated-Learning/README.md

 ## Execution
 You can run this code by executing `python main.py` command in your terminal.
 You can modify the **_config.json_** file to match the set of hyperarameters that you wish to use for execution.

-## Running Experiments
-If you wish to run multiple experiments on the algorithms by changing various hyperparameters, then use `python run_experiments.py` command.
-You can also modify the **_run_experiments.py_** file, to specify which algorithm to run and what set of hyperparameters to use for the experiments.